 To put it as succinctly as possible, chesed is a covenantal term that encompasses both love and loyalty.
 God has chesed toward us and hopefully, we have chesed toward Him and our neighbor.
 My acceptance of His chesed requires that I give it back to Him and to others.
 The Theological Workbook of the Old Testament says this under chesed:

 “God’s loving-kindness is that sure love which will not let Israel go.
 Not all Israel’s persistent waywardness could ever destroy it.
 Though Israel be faithless, yet God remains faithful still.
 This steady, persistent refusal of God to wash his hands of wayward Israel is the essential meaning of the Hebrew word which is translated loving-kindness.”

-The wonderment of God’s immense chesed toward us may cause us to question His righteous judgment.
+The wonderment of God’s immense chesed toward us may cause one to question His righteous judgment or justice.
 How do mercy and judgment coexist?
 Which one is stronger?
 Obviously, we do not deserve the chesed or loving-kindness of God.
 The Bible is full of examples of a wayward stiff-necked Israel.
 We are no different.
 Like them, we most often refuse to walk in His Ways.
 In other words, we all deserve judgment, destruction, and death.

 Knowing this, most of us have an unhealthy fear of the coming worldwide judgment, life circumstances in general, and of what God is going to do with our “loved” ones.
 But this type of thinking is fear based.
 It is not rooted in chesed or true love.
 All of our worries, anxieties, and fears come forth from a skewed view of the Creator.
 He is no tyrant, dictator, or sadist.
 He is LOVE.